 Black Earth Institute is based at Brigit Rest, a farm in southwestern Wisconsin.
-Fellows and Board Members hold group meeting there in fall (Fellows) and spring (Board).
+Fellows gather for retreats every fall.

 Natural History of Brigit Rest